-New legislation was recently enacted on toys (Common Ministerial Decision 3669/194/2011, Government Gazette Bulletin (GGB) 549/B/2011), which implemented EU Directive 2009/48/EC on the Safety of Toys, enforceable as of 20 July 2011.
-The competent authority is the First Directorate of Industrial Policy, of the General Secretariat of Industry, of the Ministry of Development, Competitiveness, Infrastructure, Transportation and Networks (the Industry Secretariat).
+Common Ministerial Decision 3669/194/2011 (Government Gazette Bulletin (GGB) 549/B/2011), implemented EU Directive 2009/48/EC on the Safety of Toys.
+The competent authority is the First Directorate of Industrial Policy, of the General Secretariat of Industry, of the Ministry of Economy, Development and Tourism (the Industry Secretariat).